 - Seamless integration with Vitess.

 - Seamless use of the throttler mechanism.

 - Visibility into internal working and status of VReplication.

-- Recoverable after failover.

 gh-ost gh-ost was developed by GitHub as a lightweight and safe schema migration tool.

 To be able to run online schema migrations via gh-ost: